mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Cleric/Light Domain.md

 ### Bonus Cantrip

-When you choose this domain at 1st level, you gain the [[Light]] cantrip if you don't already know it.
+When you choose this domain at 1st level, you gain the [[Omnomicon/Spells/Light]] cantrip if you don't already know it.
 This cantrip doesn’t count against the number of cleric cantrips you know.

 ### Warding Flare